• Facebook

 After another EEG, MRI, and multiple other tests, we were referred to the Center for Development, Behavior, and Genetics at Upstate University Hospital in February 2016 for an evaluation of a possible mitochondrial disorder.

-On March 17, 2016, Caroline was officially diagnosed with mitochondrial disease with 2 mutations (ND-1 and ATP-8), as well as Leber’s Hereditary Optic Neuropathy.
+On March 17, 2016, Caroline was officially diagnosed with mitochondrial disease with 2 mutationsgenetic variant, genetic change (ND-1 and ATP-8), as well as Leber’s Hereditary Optic Neuropathy.

 She continues to meet milestones, but on her own timeline.
 “Though she be but little” – she is a fighter and continues to persevere!
 “Tiny Liney” as her family often calls her, continues to remind them that now matter her size, she is BIG and so is the impact she continues to make on everyone she meets!